 Does Love Require Passion?

 Passion is intense longing.
 This is usually found in a new romantic relationship.
 Sparks fly, heart races, and time slips away fast.
 One minute you’re sleepless waiting for Saturday, the next you’re wishing you’re still together as you stare at their picture all night.
 Another is good marriage–couples who are able to keep the fire burning in spite of problems.
 They manage to find ways no matter how small.
+Even as parents, they know how to balance time spent with family and time spent alone.
+They can find pleasure even in just doing the simplest activities.
 There are individuals, however, who remain loyal to each other even without the longing they used to have.
 They’d rather be together than live a lackluster life alone.
 Yes, passion plays an important role, but lack of it doesn’t always cause harm.

 Do Men or Women Usually Say “I Love You” First?

 You might think women are more likely to say those three little words-maybe because they are considered more emotional-but that’s not quite true.
 According to a 2011 study published in The Journal of Social Psychology, men were found to feel and confess love as early as a few weeks into a new relationship, while women’s timelines were substantially longer.
 Men aren’t usually depicted as hopeless romantics on screen, but in reality, they may be just as sentimental as females.